vycke/crinkles.dev/src/pages/blog/ui-component-anatomy.md

 pinned: true
 featuredImage: architecture-component-detailed.png
 description: >-
-  Components are more than just our UI elements
+  Our little UI components do more for us than we give them credits for.
+Their internals are more complex than we know.
 tags:
   - UI
   - architecture